convox/docs/docs/deployment/custom-domains.md

 ---
 title: "Custom Domains"
+description: "How to configure custom domains for your Convox Services, including SSL certificates and DNS setup."
 ---

+# Custom Domains

 ## Definition

-You can specify that your service should listen on a custom domain:
+You can specify that your Service should listen on a custom domain:

 ```yaml
 services: